SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

    <rdar://problem/32463195> for multiline string literals,
    but they're likely related.

-The conditional compilation block contains one of the following:

-- An implicit member expression followed by by zero or more postfixes, to form a postfix expression.
+Between ``#if``, ``#endif``, and other compilation directives, the conditional compilation block can contain an implicit member expression followed by by zero or more postfixes, to form a postfix expression.

-- Another conditional compilation block.
+It can also contain

-- A combination of implicit member expressions and conditional compilation blocks
+another conditional compilation block, or a combination of these expressions and blocks.

 You can use this syntax anywhere that you can write an explicit member expression,